PowerDNS/pdns/docs/markdown/appendix/backend-writers-guide.md

 # Backend writers' guide
-PDNS backends are implemented via a simple yet powerful C++ interface.
+PowerDNS backends are implemented via a simple yet powerful C++ interface.
 If your needs are not met by the PipeBackend, you may want to write your own.
 Before doing any PowerDNS development, please visit [the wiki](http://wiki.powerdns.com).

 A backend contains zero DNS logic.
 It need not look for CNAMEs, it need not return NS records unless explicitly asked for, etcetera.
 All DNS logic is contained within PDNS itself - backends should simply return records matching the description asked for.